EGIO Investors Have Opportunity to Lead Edgio, Inc. f/k/a Limelight Networks Securities Fraud Lawsuit

-LOS ANGELES, May 26, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Edgio, Inc. f/k/a Limelight Networks, Inc. ("Edgio" or the "Company") (NASDAQ: EGIO).
+LOS ANGELES, June 2, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Edgio, Inc. f/k/a Limelight Networks, Inc. ("Edgio" or the "Company") (NASDAQ: EGIO).

 Class Period: February 11, 2021 – March 12, 2023